 About Joojeh Kabob (Persian Style Chicken Kebob)

-Although, Iranians don’t have a tendency to make joojeh kabob very often for their daily meals, for the rest of the world, kabobs are known as the premier Persian cuisine, and people like to go to Persian restaurants for their delectable chicken and meat kebobs paired with grilled vegetables over beautiful jewel rice.
+Although, kabobs are not among the typical daily meal plans for an Iranian family, for the rest of the world, kabobs are known as the leading Persian cuisine.
+Fans of this cuisine would go to a Persian restaurant expecting delectable chicken and meat kebobs paired with grilled vegetables served over saffron jeweled rice.

 An authentic kabob is expected to be done over a manghal (portable wood-charcoal grill) which allows the metal skewers to be laid directly over an open fire.
 However, these days, kabobs are mostly prepared on gas grills.
 Some families including my parents, have replicated the open fire concept on a gas grill.
 Basically, they use regular outdoor gas grills, but they take off the cast iron parts to lay the metal skewers on a direct flame.